apache/arrow/docs/source/developers/java/building.rst

 Building JNI Libraries on MacOS
 -------------------------------
 Note: If you are building on Apple Silicon, be sure to use a JDK version that was compiled for that architecture.
-See, for example: https://www.azul.com/downloads/?os=macos&architecture=arm-64-bit&package=jdk.
+See, for example, the `Azul JDK <https://www.azul.com/downloads/?os=macos&architecture=arm-64-bit&package=jdk>`_.

 To build only the C Data Interface library: